 - Retinoblastoma: it is a malignant tumor originating in the cells of the retina, which is the part of the eye responsible for vision.
 It usually occurs before the age of 5 and can affect one or both eyes.

-- Ewing's sarcoma: it is a highly aggressive cancer, and it can also appear in soft tissue tissues (muscles, cartilage).
+- Ewing's sarcoma: is a highly aggressive cancer, and it can also appear in soft tissue tissues (muscles, cartilage).
 Advances in treatment have led to a significant improvement in results.

 - Wilms tumor: also known as nephroblastoma, it is a malignant tumor originating in the kidney.
 It is the most common type of kidney tumor in childhood and can affect one or both kidneys.